iniquitybbs/iniquity/README.md

 #### About iniquity's runtime

+Alpha... — Today at 11:29 AM
+@ispyhumanfly curious about that last commit, "Now with Synchronet under the hood" 🙂

 Many cross-platform applications today are executed on a runtime environment known as Node.js.
 Node.js makes it possible for these applications to be written in JavaScript.
 Well, iniquity aims also to be a cross-platform software, and is largely executing inside of a custom runtime environment that is a fusion of Node.js, Synchronet JavaScript and Ubuntu all wrapped into a Docker container.
 Anytime you run iniquity on your computer or on some cloud computing environment somewhere, this containerized runtime is quietly running in the background, making iniquity’s magic possible.

+Alpha... — Today at 12:28 PM
+so, that allows iniquity to leverage existing javascript-based modules, like parts of Synchronet, without having to re-invent the wheel?

+ispyhumanfly — Today at 1:39 PM

+That's basically the primary reason for using it.
+In addition to the wealth of command line utilities centered around the subject of bbs/ansi/terminal/etc made possible by the people behind Synchronet.
+Also, there are many utilities available within the Ubuntu ecosystem.
+DOSemu being one of them, which is integrated into this runtime container as well.
+Iniquity itself is written in TypeScript and requires Node.js and Docker on your computer to make this all work.

 ## Getting started